Synthesis/FTMSynth/README.md

 - **volume** — main volume control (linear multiplier)
 - **attack** — attack smoothing (in period cycles, ranges from 0 to 2)
-  - the knob is grayed out when set to 0, meaning that the sound is unaltered.
+  - note: this knob was added as a bonus, in order not to have to rely on an external dynamics processor to tame the attack of the sound for some extreme combinations of physical parameters.
+This is why it is grayed out when set to 0, meaning that the sound is 100% unaltered FTM synthesis.
 - **dimension** buttons (top right) — switch between 1D, 2D, and 3D models

 **Timbre controls:**